Manchu people: Manchu rule over China

 Manchu bannermen from the Xi'an banner garrison were praised for maintaining Manchu culture by Kangxi in 1703.
-Xi'an garrison Manchus were said to retain Manchu culture far better than other Manchus at martial skills in the provincial garrisons and they were able to draw their bows properly and perform cavalry archery, unlike Beijing Manchus.
-The Qianlong emperor received a memorial saying Xi'an Manchu bannermen still had martial skills although not up to those in the past in a 1737 memorial from Cimbu.
+Xi'an garrison Manchus were said to retain Manchu culture far better than other Manchus at martial skills in the provincial garrisons, and they were able to draw their bows properly and perform cavalry archery, unlike Beijing Manchus.
+The Qianlong emperor received a memorial saying Xi'an Manchu bannermen still had martial skills, although not up to those in the past, in a 1737 memorial from Cimbu.
 By the 1780s, the military skills of Xi'an Manchu bannermen had dropped although they were regarded as the most militarily skilled provincial Manchu banner garrison.
-Manchu women from the Xi'an garrison often left the walled Manchu garrison and went to hot springs outside the city and gained bad reputations for their sexual behavior.
-A Manchu from Beijing, Sumurji, was shocked and disgusted by this after he was appointed Lieutenant general of the Manchu garrison of Xi'an and informed the Yongzheng emperor.
+Manchu women from the Xi'an garrison often left the walled Manchu garrison.
+They went to hot springs outside the city and gained a bad reputation for their sexual behavior.
+A Manchu from Beijing, Sumurji, was shocked and disgusted by this after he was appointed Lieutenant General of the Manchu garrison of Xi'an and informed the Yongzheng Emperor.
 Han civilians and Manchu bannermen in Xi'an had bad relations, with the bannermen trying to steal at the markets.
-Manchu Lieutenant general Cimbru reported this to Yongzheng emperor in 1729.
+Manchu Lieutenant General Cimbru reported this to the Yongzheng Emperor in 1729.
 Governor Yue Rui of Shandong was then ordered by the Yongzheng to report any bannerman misbehavior and warned him not to cover it up in 1730 after Manchu bannermen were put in a quarter in Qingzhou.
-Manchu bannermen from the garrisons in Xi'an and Jingzhou fought in Xinjiang in the 1770s and Manchus from Xi'an garrison fought in other campaigns against the Dzungars and Uyghurs throughout the 1690s and 18th century.
-In the 1720s Jingzhou, Hangzhou and Nanjing Manchu banner garrisons fought in Tibet.
+Manchu bannermen from the garrisons in Xi'an and Jingzhou fought in Xinjiang in the 1770s.
+Manchus from the Xi'an garrison fought in other campaigns against the Dzungars and Uyghurs throughout the 1690s and 18th century.
+In the 1720s, Jingzhou, Hangzhou, and Nanjing Manchu banner garrisons fought in Tibet.

-For the over 200 years Han civilians and Manchu bannermen in Xi'an lived next to each other, but did not intermarry.
+For over 200 years, Han civilians and Manchu bannermen in Xi'an lived next to each other, but did not intermarry.
 Sociologist Edward Alsworth Ross wrote of his visit to Xi'an just before the Xinhai revolution: